million-views/praas/crud-server/README.md

 #### racm
 JSON: containing an array of allowed HTTP methods.
 The accepted methods are:  GET, PUT, POST, PATCH, DELETE.

+At least one method must be present in this array.
+The default value for this field is set to `['GET']` if this field is not present in the request.

 TBD: add reference to the conduits API here.